 This November, at the United Nations climate summit (COP 27) in Sharm el-Sheikh, Egypt, representatives from nearly 200 countries will seek to raise global ambition and accelerate national action on climate change to meet the goals of the Paris Agreement.
-Leading up to the summit, mid-year climate negotiations taking place in Bonn, Germany in June are an important opportunity for building momentum and preparation.

-» UNFCCC COP 27 will be in Sharm el-Sheikh, Egypt from 7-18 November 2022
+» UNFCCC COP 27 will be in Sharm el-Sheikh, Egypt from 6-18 November 2022